+4. Undertake a programme of installing improved street lighting

+Drogross Outcomo

+Progress Status Progress G Outcome G

+RAG RAG

-4. Undertake a programme of installing improved street lighting Progress Status Progress RAG G Outcome RAG G What we did in 2103/14 Successful implementation of the Street Lighting Policy and Specificatio ns. • Replacement of 850+ structurally failed columns.
-Renewal and installation of 400 part night lanterns s and 100 dimmable la nterns on the A458.
-Installation of 200 dimmable lanterns across Flints shire What we did well Successful implementation of the Street Lighting Policy. ▼
+- Successful implementation of the Street Lighting Policy and Specifications. - Replacement of 850+ structurally failed columns. - Renewal and installation of 400 part night lanterns and 100 dimmable lanterns on the A458. - Installation of 200 dimmable lanterns across Flintshire

+Successful implementation of the Street Lighting Policy.
-5. Implement Regional Transport Plan road safety schemes 0005

-Progress Status Progress RAG G Outcome RAG G
+5. Implement Regional Transport Plan road safety schemes Progress Status Progress RAG G Outcome RAG G

-What we did in 2013/14

-Completed all six safety schemes (A541 south of Pontblyddyn, DIP, A550 Tinkersdale) A541 Bryn Alyn Bends, A54 1 Star Crossing , Englefield Avenue, A548
+Completed all six safety schemes (A541 south of Pontblyddyn, A541 Bryn Alyn Bends, A541 Star Crossing, Englefield Avenue, A548 DIP, A550 Tinkersdale)

-What we did well

-Schemes completed on time and in budget
+• Schemes completed on time and in budget

-What did not go so well

-Some of the planning, consultation and legal procedures took since the planning of the pl gnificantly longer than envis aged.
+• Some of the planning, consultation and legal procedures took significantly longer than envisaged.